qgis/QGIS-Documentation/source/working/working_with_vector.rst

 If the changes cannot be saved (e.g. disk full, or the attributes have values that are out of range), the |qg| in-memory state is preserved.
 This allows you to adjust your edits and try again.

-\begin{Tip}\caption{\textsc{Data Integrity}}
+.. _tip_data_integrity:

+.. tip:: **Data Integrity**

    It is always a good idea to back up your data source before you start editing.
 While the authors of |qg| have made every effort to preserve the integrity of your data, we offer no warranty in this regard.
-\end{Tip}

 Advanced digitizing
 -------------------